COMP2221/fp-website/site/content/_index.md

 ## Course organisation

-The course will run over five weeks on Mondays (4pm) and Fridays (1pm) starting on 10th January 2022 in D110 (Archaeology).
+The revision lecture will take place on Monday, 25/04/22, in D/PH8 (Physics) at 4 pm.

 {{< hint warning >}}